USS Sturgeon (SSN-637): 1971–1994

 When Sturgeon completed her overhaul in October 1971, she was transferred to Submarine Squadron 10, based at New London, Connecticut.
 She held refresher training and completed a shakedown cruise from 6 October to 15 December 1971.
 The period from 16 December 1971 through 16 January 1972, was a leave and upkeep period.
 She then participated in two ASW exercises before returning to Groton, for repairs and alterations, from 6 March to 27 May 1972.
 She conducted sea trials until 15 July 1972, at which time she began a test on sonar systems which lasted until mid-December 1972.

 Sturgeon spent the period from 1 January to 2 April 1973, conducting local operations in the area around Narragansett Bay.
 On 3 April 1973, she departed for the Fleet Weapons Range in the Caribbean.
 On 21 May 1973, she ran aground near St. Croix, in the United States Virgin Islands, while making 10 kn.
 She sustained damage to her bow and was forced to return to Groton, on 4 June 1973, to repair the damage.

 Sturgeon returned to sea for local operations from 17 July to 1 October 1973, when she entered the Portsmouth Naval Shipyard, at Kittery, Maine, to effect bow repairs.
 She remained in the shipyard until 22 April 1974.
 After sea trials, she returned to her home port, New London, for a ten-day upkeep period.
 She operated from New London, until 13 August 1974, when she departed for Norfolk, Virginia, to join other fleet units participating in Atlantic Readiness Exercise 1-75.
 She then returned to New London, to hold local training exercises in preparation for an overseas movement.

 Sturgeon stood out to sea on 29 November 1974, en route to the Mediterranean, and a scheduled six-month deployment there with the United States Sixth Fleet.
 She arrived in the Mediterranean, on 9 December 1974.

 Sturgeon performed ICEX '89 in the late winter and early spring of 1989, surfacing through the ice in the Arctic Circle.

 Sturgeon was undergoing a refit in Charleston Naval Shipyard when Hurricane Hugo struck Charleston, South Carolina, on 21 September 1989, and was unable to leave the port during the storm.

 Decommissioning and disposal

 Sturgeon was decommissioned on 1 August 1994, and stricken from the Naval Vessel Register the same day.
 Her scrapping via the Nuclear-Powered Ship and Submarine Recycling Program at Puget Sound Naval Shipyard, at Bremerton, Washington, was completed on 11 December 1995.
+Most of her parts were disposed of or recycled, the sail was brought to the U.S. Naval Undersea Museum in August 1995 for permanent installation.